ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Information disclosure

+Servers should not disclose operational capacity informations that can be used to saturate server resources.

 While this specification does not mandate whether non 2xx requests consume quota, if 401 and 403 responses count on quota a malicious client could get traffic informations of another